Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 Going an octave up, especially on a chordal instrument, can lend the appearance of a hammond organ in your arrangement.
 Say you’ve got a power trio, and the guitar player is chugging away for the chorus.
 You can add texture to this section by feeding this guitar to an auxiliary return, adding an octave up, filtering the extreme highs of that signal with a low-pass filter, and then adding the right reverb.

-In iZotope land, you can instantiate Exponential Audio plugs and then add a gate from Neutron 2.
+In iZotope land, you can instantiate Exponential Audio plug-ins and add a gate from Neutron.
 Or, you can access any number of gated reverb presets in R4 and tweak from there.
-The gated verb, used overtly, will probably evoke an 80s timbre, so be forewarned.
+The gated reverb, used overtly, will probably evoke an 80s timbre, so be forewarned.
 Use it subtly, without calling attention to the process, to thicken up any short, flat sounding element.

 Sometimes you can augment a reverberated sound with delay.
-Here’s an example.
-On the left is a dry drum sound without EQ or anything, just balancing.
-On the right is the same track with a little reverb added.
+Below is a dry drum sound without EQ or anything, and the same track with a little reverb added.